Retreat and Develop Your Writing

 Nurtured and productive

-Apart from the writing results you want, if the catering is excellent you might gain weight.
+Apart from the writing results you want, you might gain weight if the catering is excellent.
 Who cares?
+Not me!

 Productivity and nurturing go hand in hand.
 Search, discovery, new friendships and growth are probable outcomes.